groovili/RestUploaderBundle/README.md

 # RestUploaderBundle
-A Symfony bundle for file uploade and management for REST services, based on Symfony
+A Symfony bundle for file uploade and management for REST services